miguelvelezmj25/density-converter/README.md

 **Output:** Converted image files in specific formats and sizes.

-## Run

-* Run the main method in `at.favre.tools.dconvert.Convert` from your IDE.
-    * Make sure that you can debug the program from your IDE.
-    * You can change the configuration options in the main method.

 ## Performance bug report
 I am using your program to convert an image (found in ./pictures), but it is taking quite some time to execute (about 150 seconds).
 This is the configuration that I used: